Attraction-enhanced emergence of friction in colloidal matter

 with $Z$ the coordination number and $\langle \cdot \cdot \rangle_Z$ denoting an average over all particles with local coordination $Z_i=Z$.
 We plot $C(Z,t)$ for a range of attraction strengths in Fig.~\ref{fig:fig2}(a1-a4) and observe a clear slowing down of the orientational relaxation with increasing local coordination number, which is especially pronounced at higher attraction strengths [Fig.~\ref{fig:fig2}(a1-a3)].
 Next, we define the mean orientational relaxation time $\langle \tau_R(Z) \rangle$, which is a measure for the frictional arrest of the orientational dynamics, as follows~\cite{lindsey1980detailed,alvarez1991relationship}:

-where in practice we first fit a stretched exponential to $C(Z,t)$ before doing the integration (see Methods).
+where in practice we first fit a stretched exponential to $C(Z,t)$ before doing the integration (see SM~\cite{SM}).
 In Fig.~\ref{fig:fig2}(b) we plot the mean orientational relaxation time $\langle \tau_R(Z) \rangle$ for different attraction strengths, and $\langle \tau_R(Z) \rangle$ clearly increases exponentially with the local coordination number $Z$.
 Interestingly, the slope of the exponential slowdown provides a direct measure for how much the orientational dynamics is slowed down per neighbouring particle, which increases strongly with increasing attraction strength.

 To explain the exponential dependence of this coordination-dependent frictional arrest of the orientational dynamics, we start by considering only two attractive particles.
 Due to thermal fluctuations the pair of particles is subjected to bond-length fluctuations, which we describe using a two-state picture with fluctuations between `contact' and `no-contact' states.
-Here, the `contact' state leads to arrest of the particle orientation, while the `no-contact' state allows for relaxation of the particle orientation with a relaxation time $\tau_0$.
-As a result, the average orientational relaxation time is simply proportional to the time spent in the `no-contact' state.
+In the `contact' state, the particle orientation is arrested due to rolling constraints, resulting in what has been referred to as `adhesive contact' ~\cite{richards2020role,richards2021turning,larsen2023rheology}.
+Conversely, in the `no-contact' state the particle orientation randomises with a relaxation time $\tau_0$.
+Note that such a two-state dynamics is reminiscent of the switching between rotationally arrested and diffusive states as observed at high volume fractions \cite{yanagishima2021particle}, where particles are forced together by crowding.
+The average orientational relaxation time is then simply proportional to the time spent in the `no-contact' state.
 This can be expressed as

-where $P_{\mathrm{arrest}}$ is the probability, i.e. fraction of time, that the particle is rotationally arrested due to interparticle friction.
+where $P_{\mathrm{arrest}}$ is the probability, i.e. fraction of time, that the particle is rotationally arrested due to rolling friction.
+We note that $P_\textrm{arrest}$ is reminiscent of the system-averaged fraction of frictional contacts considered in earlier theoretical work~\cite{wyart2014discontinuous,guy2018constraint}.
 Importantly, the above argument for pairs of particles is easily extended to account for larger coordination numbers by assuming that bond fluctuations between all pairs of neighbouring particles are independent of each other, which leads to the following straightforward extension of Eq.~\ref{eq:modelpair}: